runanywhere-sdks

 git clone https://github.com/RunanywhereAI/runanywhere-sdks.git

-cd runanywhere-sdks/sdk/runanywhere-flutter
+cd runanywhere-sdks

-# 3. Bootstrap Flutter packages
+# 3. Bootstrap the Flutter workspace

 Mode Description